“Do I Need iFit for my Nordictrack Treadmill?”

 Do Nordictrack Treadmills Require iFit?

-Then there was a period back in 2017 where you did need to buy an iFit subscription when you purchased specific Nordictrack treadmills like the Commercial 1750 or the incline trainers.
+Then there was a period back in 2017 where you did need to buy a full iFit subscription when you purchased specific Nordictrack treadmills like the Commercial 1750 or the incline trainers.

 However that idea was quickly sidelined and Nordictrack came out with a better idea.

-As of this writing, if you get a Nordictrack treadmill direct from the Manufacturer here, you can get a 1 year membership to iFit Coach included with your treadmill.
+As of this writing, if you get certain Nordictrack treadmills direct from the Manufacturer here, you can get a Full Family Membership to iFit Coach included with your treadmill for short time.

-So you can try iFit on your treadmill at no charge to see if you like it for the full year.
-That’s a pretty great deal – and one you won’t find with other manufacturers.
+So you can try iFit on your treadmill at no charge to see if you like it first.
+That’s a pretty good deal.

-You can run all over the world, take fitness classes from your treadmill, track your results and even get personalized workouts tailored to you with iFit.
+You can run all over the world, take fitness classes from your treadmill, track your results and even get personalized workouts tailored especially for you.